firebird2552/firebird2552/README.md

 - [ ] Get my A+ Certification
 - [ ] Participate in a game jam
 - [ ] Learn Ruby & Ruby on Rails
+- [ ] Finish my Stargate-API and create a front end for it.

 ### 2022